 You can get “Java Concurrency in Practice” from below stores.

 This is the last book I recommend, it’s because of some specific topics that are not available in any of the above books, as you can see in the below list of topics.

 - asynchronous IO operations

 - Alternative Java Techniques – Groovy, Scala and Clojure

 - Test Driven Development (TDD)

 You can get “The Well-Grounded Java Developer” book from below stores.

-All these best advanced java books are highly praised and having great ratings and reviews.
-If you want a role of architect, then you should read these and learn java programming at deeper level.
+All these advanced java books are highly praised and having great ratings and reviews.
+If you want a role of an architect, then you should read these and learn java programming at a deeper level.
 If you think some other book must be part of this list, please let me know through comments.